What is nanotechnology? - Why is nanotechnology Important? - How is nanotechnology used today?

 Medicine has also been making use of nanomaterials, both in the use of better and more biocompatible coatings for implanted devices as well as new biologic and polymer drugs.
 The advancements in rapid DNA and protein scanning have required nanoengineered biomaterials as well as electronics.

 Nanotechnology has already impacted most markets including: automotive, electronics, packaging, aerospace, communications, medicine, food and personal care.
 Nanotechnology will become increasingly critical to numerous technologies in the future.
+Three types of product innovations are driven by nanotechnology:

 1. incremental improvements in existing properties such as tensile strength and modulus,